theseanything/civilservicelgbt.github.io/_posts/2019-06-30-mark-lambert-pride-blog.md

 ## "Do you dress up as a rainbow?"

-No, seriously; I someone did ask this!
+No, seriously; someone did ask this!
 Sadly I have never felt the need to dress up as a rainbow.

 ## It's not all bad!